 Where: 1225 N 45th St, Seattle, WA, 98103

-Cat lovers, this is your dream come true.
-Seattle Meowtropolitan has everything a normal cafe has – coffee, tea, snacks – but with one very special twist.
-Cats.
+Adventura has yet to hire a “Course Cat”, but apparently “Cafe Cats” are already a thing!
+This cafe is a dream come true for cat lovers.
+Seattle Meowtropolitan has everything a normal cafe has – coffee, tea, snacks – but with one very special best part: cats.
 Cats everywhere.

 The cats at Seattle Meowtropolitan roam the cafe freely.
 It is their home you’re walking into when you go to the cafe for a drink.
-They have toys, perches and scratching posts.
+They have toys, perches, and scratching posts.
 And they love company.
-Five of the cats are permanent residents of the cafe, but all the others are up for adoption.
+Five of the cats are permanent residents of the cafe, and the others are up for adoption.
 The cafe encourages people to meet the cats and fall in love with them so they can find forever homes with cat lovers.
-The five who have firmly planted themselves at the cafe are Penguin, Django, Clouds, Robin and Merlin.
+The five who have firmly planted themselves at the cafe are Penguin, Django, Clouds, Robin, and Merlin.

-For a super special treat, sign up for Cat Yoga.
+The best part of the best part?
+You can sign up for Cat Yoga!
 It is an ordinary yoga class… but with cats.

 Play Pinball at the Seattle Pinball Museum

-Even if you aren’t a pinball fanatic, it’s worth visiting the Pinball Museum at some point.
-Started a married couple’s private collection, it soon grew into its very own museum.
+When you visit Adventura, be sure to ask who our resident pinball pro is.
+But, even if you aren’t a pinball fanatic, it’s worth visiting the Pinball Museum in Seattle at some point.
+The machines started their retirement as a married couple’s private collection, but the collection soon grew into its very own museum.
 The pinball collector community is a tight knit group, but Seattle’s collectors have opened their doors to the public.
 For the price of admission you get to play all the machines for free.

-The museum also has food and beverages and a multi entry pass option.
+The museum also has food and beverages, as well as a multi-entry pass option.
 This lets you come and go all day and play as much, or as little, as you want.
 You can make the Seattle Pinball Machine into a quick side trip or an all-day adventure, depending on how you want to approach it and how much you love pinball.

 See the Seattle Underground